 + Where can visitors park?

-The church site has no parking of its own at all.
+The church site has no parking of its own.
 Fortunately, it is very accessible to people who live in Lancaster and close to several bus routes.
 For those who need to drive in there are plenty of pay and display options very close the building.

 Partner with us